Settorezero/KeyBoh/arduino/example/readme.md

-### Simple Test
+### Example

-This sketch is used for example.
-You can use it as skeleton for your simple projects.
+You can use this sketch as skeleton for your simple projects.

 Keyboh Configuration:
 - Buttons from 1 to 19 not used